ProcStack/pxlCam/README.md

 ---
 ### To-Do's
 My approach is to get the stuff working and isolate from there.
-That being said, I haven't found an easy to use and implement **Find all camera resolutions** webcam / WebRTC javascript system on the web.
+<br>That being said, I haven't found an easy to use and implement **Find all camera resolutions** webcam / WebRTC javascript system on the web.
 - Conver the mutli-resolution finder `checkMediaRes()` to an easy to use class.